-The bursary amount given will cover most of the recipient’s necessary expenses that may include tuition, accommodation including meals, books and learning materials, and if possible a small allowance for monthly living expenses.
+The bursary amount given will cover most of the recipient’s necessary expenses that may include tuition fees, accommodation including meals, books and learning materials, and if possible a small allowance for monthly living expenses.

-- Applicants who have criminal record, have been charged of misconduct or are dismissed from work are not qualified
+- Applicants who have criminal record, have been charged with misconduct or are dismissed from work are not qualified

 - Higher Education Institution employees and their immediate families are not accepted

 - Online application is a MUST.
 No hard copies are accepted by the programme.

 - Printing of the completed online application is a MUST.